Mission, Vision, and Values

 ROSS E. WINN

-Gary sits on the Board and previously served as Chairman at Shelter Partnership, an organization devoted to combating homelessness in the Los Angeles area.
-From 1990-92, Gary was Chairman of the local Los Angeles Federal Emergency Management Agency Board.
-Gary joined the LAFH Board in 2008 and is currently Secretary of the Executive Committee, as well as a member of the Finance & Administration Committee.
+He previously served as Chairman of the board of Shelter Partnership, an organization devoted to combating homelessness in the Los Angeles area and he remains active on the agency’s board.
+From 1990-92, Gary was Chairman of the local Los Angeles FEMA (Federal Emergency Management Agency) board.
+Gary joined the LA Family Housing board in 2008 and in 2010 began serving as board Secretary.
+He previously sat on the board’s Program committee and currently is Secretary of the Executive committee, as well as, sitting on the Finance & Administration committee.

-Michele Breslauer is currently a Senior Attorney at The Children’s Law Center (CLC) of Los Angeles where she represents troubled, abused, and neglected children in the Los Angeles County foster care system.
+Michele Breslauer is currently a Senior Attorney at The Children’s Law Center (“CLC”) of Los Angeles.
+In this capacity she is charged with the representation of troubled, abused and neglected children in the Los Angeles County foster care system.
 Previously she served as primary representative for the Children’s Defense Fund in California and is a Certified Child Welfare Law Specialist.

-Michele joined the LAFH Board in 2009 with more than 10 years of legal advocacy with a focus in the issues that face women and children.
-She is the current Chair of the Board’s Impact & Public Relations Committee.
+Michele joined the L.A.
+Family Housing board in 2009 with over 10 years of legal advocacy with a focus in the issues that face women & children.
+She currently is Chair of the board’s Impact & Public Relations committee.

 Wayne Brander is an Executive Vice President with US Bank’s Commercial Real Estate Group.
 Wayne’s primary responsibility includes the development and expansion of US Bank’s real estate operations throughout California.
 Wayne is also a member of several industry groups including the Southern California National Association of Industrial & Office Properties and the International Council of Shopping Centers.